B0-B/prology/README.md

 logger.note('This will be appended in the log file') logger.note('This will be appended as well')
 ```
-Every note call called from this logger will be printed if `detatch` flag is False (default) and be logged into the provided path.
+Every note call called from this logger will be printed if `detatch` flag is False (default) and logged into the provided path.
 The root-directory is always the current working directory see [os.getcwd()](https://docs.python.org/3/library/os.html) which is your `/project/` directory.
 ```
 ~ /project/$ nano log.txt